2026 Wyoming Application Details

 Points Only

-- Wyoming now issues type 8 unlimited cow/calf elk licenses in several eastern elk units.
+- Wyoming continues to issue type 8 unlimited cow/calf elk licenses in several elk units throughout the state.

-- New elk hunts, including some new type 9 archery licenses, may be adopted by late April.
+- New elk hunts, including some new type 9 archery licenses, are being recommended for 2026 to help spread out hunting pressure.

-- There was no random draw bighorn sheep license in the 2024 drawing.
-Applicants with fewer than 24 sheep points had exactly 0% chance of drawing a sheep license.
+- There was one random draw bighorn sheep license in the 2025 drawing.
+Applicants with fewer than 25 sheep points had exactly 0% chance of drawing a sheep license, except for the random license.

 Wyoming Draw Process Basics

-- There is no point system for Wyoming residents applying for elk, deer, and antelope; tags are issues via a random draw.
+- There is no point system for Wyoming residents applying for elk, deer, and antelope; tags are issued via a random draw.

 - For elk, deer, and antelope, Wyoming uses a preference point system for non-residents.
-In Wyoming’s draw, preference point drawing accounts for 75 percent of available licenses in each hunt area.
-The remaining 25 percent go to a random draw, so it’s worth applying even if you haven’t been building points for years.
+In Wyoming’s draw, preference point drawing accounts for 75% of available licenses in each hunt area.
+The remaining 25% go to a random draw, so it’s worth applying even if you haven’t been building points for years.

 - Preference points are like a place in line—first in, first out.
 The applicants with the most preference points draw before applicants with fewer points.